jonnylangefeld/jonnylangefeld.com/_posts/2022-01-01-the-kubernetes-discovery-cache-blessing-and-curse.md

 GET https://<host>/apis/firestore.cnrm.cloud.google.com/v1beta1?timeout=32s
 ```

 This was on a cluster that already had a few controllers installed, like the [GCP Config Connector](https://github.com/GoogleCloudPlatform/k8s-config-connector) or [Gatekeeper](https://github.com/open-policy-agent/gatekeeper).
-I noticed the group versions like `dns.cnrm.cloud.google.com/v1beta1` or `templates.gatekeeper.sh` in the debug output relating to those controllers even though I simply queried for pods.
+I noticed the group versions like `dns.cnrm.cloud.google.com/v1beta1` or `templates.gatekeeper.sh/v1alpha1` in the debug output relating to those controllers even though I simply queried for pods.

 It occurred to me that these many `GET` requests would ultimately trigger the client-side rate limiting and that those `GET` requests were made to populate the discovery cache.
 [This reddit post](https://www.reddit.com/r/kubernetes/comments/bpfi48/comment/enuhn5v/?utm_source=share&utm_medium=web2x&context=3) helped me understand this behavior and I also [reported this back on the original Kubernetes issue regarding those ominous log messages](https://github.com/kubernetes/kubernetes/pull/101634#issuecomment-933851060), which triggered the community to [raise a new issue](https://github.com/kubernetes/kubernetes/issues/105489) altogether regarding a fix for client side throttling due to discovery caching.